 Cool down with gadgets for hot flushes

 What do you do when there’s a heatwave?
 Put those same tools to use when you experience hot flushes.
-So dig out the electric fan, or handheld version, wear loose fitting clothing and if necessary, keep a small cool pack with you containing a cold gel pack.
-You can also buy Magicool or other similar spray products that help cool you down when you need.
+So dig out the electric fan, or a handheld version, wear loose fitting layers that you can remove when the heat strikes and, if necessary, keep a small cool pack with you containing a cold gel pack.
+You can also buy Magicool or other similar cooling sprays to help cool you down.

 Best and worst foods for hot flushes